DioxusLabs/dioxus/packages/dioxus/README.md

 All Dioxus apps are built by composing functions return an `Element`.

-To launch an app, we use the `launch` method and use features in `Cargo.toml` to specify which renderer we want to use.
+To launch an app, we use the `launch` method.
 In the launch function, we pass the app's root `Component`.

 ```rust, no_run
 use dioxus::prelude::*;